themetalfleece/neogma-docs/md/docs/Models/Updating-Nodes-and-Relationships.md

 /* --> let 'user' be a Users Instance.
 It's used as the source node */ await user.updateRelationship(
     {
-        /* --> sets the 'createdAt' property of the relationship to the following */
+        /* --> sets the 'rating' property of the relationship to the following */
-        createdAt: '2020-05-05'
+        rating: 5
     },
     {
         /* --> used the 'Orders' alias for the relationship configuration, as provided in the Model definition */